jkltech/apertain-as-aar/README.md

 Before implementing the SDK, make sure you have the following:

 * Download the A(P)ertain SDK AAR from [here](https://github.com/jkltech/apertain-as-aar).
-* Import the SDK to the Android Studio Workspace and add reference to the Project.
+* Add the AAR into your Android Studio App Project using the instructions over [here](https://github.com/jkltech/apertain-as-aar/blob/master/AAR_Integration_Instructions.md).

-(In Eclipse, Right click the project.
-Select properties -> Android.
-In Library section click Add button and select the A(P)ertain SDK library, then click Apply and Ok.)

 Getting Started
 ---------------

+### 1. Changes to Android Application Manifest

+To integrate APertain with the App, the following changes are needed in the Android App Manifest file (AndroidManifest.xml).

-### 1. Permissions for A(P)ertain
+## 1.1.
+Permissions for A(P)ertain

 A(P)ertain tries to be as non-intrusive with minimal permissions as required to provide the developers the best possible App data as well as App User Analytics as possible.